ichisemasashi/clojure_books/SWE/docs/CHAPTER 03.md

 > See Chapters 5 and 6 for more on leadership.

 Job ladder expectations are a top-down way to direct a culture, but culture is also formed from the bottom up.
 At Google, the peer bonus program is one way we embrace the bottom-up culture.
-Peer bonuses are a monetary award and formal recognition that any Googler can bestow on any other Googler for above-and-beyond work.(*11) For example, when Ravi sends a peer bonus to Julia for being a top contributor to a mailing list --- regularly answering questions that benefit many readers --- he is publicly recognizing her knowledge-sharing work and its impact beyond her team.
+Peer bonuses are a monetary award and formal recognition that any Googler can bestow on any other Googler for above-and-beyond work.(*11) For example, when Ravi sends a peer bonus to Julia for being a top contributor to a mailing list—regularly answering questions that benefit many readers—he is publicly recognizing her knowledge-sharing work and its impact beyond her team.
 Because peer bonuses are employee driven, not management driven, they can have an important and powerful grassroots effect.
 Similar to peer bonuses are kudos: public acknowledgement of contributions (typically smaller in impact or effort than those meriting a peer bonus) that boost the visibility of peer-to-peer contributions.
 When a Googler gives another Googler a peer bonus or kudos, they can choose to copy additional groups or individuals on the award email, boosting recognition of the peer’s work.
 It’s also common for the recipient’s manager to forward the award email to the team to celebrate one another’s achievements.
 A system in which people can formally and easily recognize their peers is a powerful tool for encouraging peers to keep doing the awesome things they do.
 It’s not the bonus that matters: it’s the peer acknowledgement.